 Visiting the clinic

-The Hypertension Clinic at Boston Children’s is held on the first and third Wednesday afternoons of every month on the 5th floor of the Fegan building at Boston Children's Hospital main campus.
-Children are seen by pediatric nephrologist Michael Ferguson, MD or pediatric nephrologist Deborah Stein, MD.
+The Hypertension Clinic at Boston Children’s is held on the first and third Wednesday afternoons of every month on the fifth floor of the Fegan Building at the main campus.
+Children are seen by pediatric nephrologist Michael Ferguson, MD, or pediatric nephrologist Deborah Stein, MD.